-3. The Food Service Kiosks
+3. The Café

-The concessionaire will be required to operate and maintain food service kiosks at a high standard of quality.
-The food service kiosks should contribute to the horticultural character of the Bosque gardens and surrounding area while providing a convenient service to the public.
+The concessionaire will be required to operate and maintain the café at a high standard of quality while providing a convenient service to the public.

-Proposers should submit a menu and price list that demonstrates quality, variety, and affordability.
-Proposers should include some low-cost items on their menus.
-TBC will view favorably proposals that incorporate healthy food choices such as fresh fruit, yogurt, nuts, granola bars, protein bars, bottled water, juices, smoothies, etc., as well as diversity of ethnic origin, reflective of New York's cultural multiplicity.
+Proposers should submit a menu and price list that demonstrates quality and affordability.
+TBC understands that the location might most productively offer a limited menu and urges proposers to incorporate healthy food choices such as fresh fruit and yogurt as well as diversity of ethnic origin, reflective of New York's cultural multiplicity.
 All prices and menu items are subject to the prior written approval of TBC and NYC Parks.